lisphp/lisphp/README.markdown

                     1}))

 Function body can contain one or more forms.
-All forms are evaluated sequentially then the evaluated value of last form is returned.
+All forms are evaluated sequentially then the evaluated value of the last form is returned.

 Define custom macros
 --------------------

-Macros do not evaluate arguments forms.
-There are some built-in macros in Lisphp e.g. `eval`, `define`, `lambda`, `let`, `if`, `and`, `or`.
-For example, `define` takes the name to define as its first argument, but the name is not evaluated.
-In the same way, `if` takes three forms as arguments, but always only two arguments are evaluated and the other is ignored.
-It is impossible to implement `if` as function, because all arguments are evaluated.
-In a case like this, `macro` helps you.
+The built-in macros in Lisphp such as `eval`, `define`, `lambda`, `let`, `if`, `and`, `or` do not evaluate the form of their arguments'.
+For example, `define` takes the name to define as its first argument, but it does not evaluate the name.
+In the same way, `if` takes three forms as arguments, but always evaluates only two of those arguments and ignores the other.
+It is impossible to implement `if` as a function, because then every argument would have to be evaluated.
+If you have a case like this, you can try defining a `macro`.

     (define if*
             {macro [let {(cond (eval (car #arguments)